Regularized Pairings of Meromorphic Modular Forms and Theta Lifts: Unfolding Again

 Proposition \ref{unfw0} presents the pairing as the sum of the contributions from (neighborhoods around) the poles of $g$ and of $\frac{1}{2\pi i}\delta_{2m}\Phi_{m,r,\beta}^{L}$.
 We shall evaluate the two contributions separately, as they present a slightly different behavior.
 In fact, the presentation given in Proposition \ref{unfw0} reduces the examination of the poles of the latter function to a single one $w_{0}$.
-For analyzing it, as well as for the comparison with higher Green's functions below, we shall need an explicit formula for our function $B_{m}(T)$.
-This is given in \begin{lem} The function $B_{m}(T)$ can be written explicitly as \end{lem}
+For analyzing it we shall need an explicit formula for our function $B_{m}(T)$ (this is also useful when one carries out the comparison with higher Green's functions mentioned below).
+This is given in \begin{lem} The function $B_{m}(T)$ can be written explicitly as It thus extends to a holomorphic function of $T\in\mathbb{C}$ with $\Re T>1$. \end{lem}

-We remark that for Theorem \ref{final} below it will be convenient to extend $B_{m}$ to a holomorphic function of $T\in\mathbb{C}$ with $\Re T>1$.
-This is possible either using the expression from Lemma \ref{singB} or already from the integral defining $B_{m}$ in part $(i)$ of Lemma \ref{Bm1/T2}.

 \begin{proof} Examining the derivative of the function $\frac{T}{(T^{2}-1)^{m}}$ gives us the equality (this can also be easily seen if one applies integration by parts to the integral defining $B_{m}(T)$ as an incomplete beta function).
-Apply this equality $m$ times, and use the fact that This completes the proof of the lemma. \end{proof}
+Apply this equality $m$ times, and use the fact that The extension to a holomorphic function is possible either using the expression given here or already from the integral defining $B_{m}$ in part $(i)$ of Lemma \ref{Bm1/T2}.
+This completes the proof of the lemma. \end{proof}

 The contribution from the pole at $w_{0}$ is now given in \begin{prop} The summand arising from $\tilde{w}=w_{0}$ in Proposition \ref{unfw0} gives a holomorphic function of $s\in\mathbb{C}$ with $\Re s>2m$, whose meromorphic continuation has a vanishing constant term at $s=0$. \end{prop}